JohnZolton/btc-widget/README.md

 An Android widget that displays the current Bitcoin price compared to gold, S&P 500, and US median house price.

+I couldn't find a free gold price so it only shows if you put in an API key.
+S&P and home prices are live and free.

 ## Features

 - Displays current Bitcoin price in USD